 Not Sure What to Put on Your Baby Registry?
 We Suggest These 75 Items

-As if being pregnant weren’t stressful enough (oh hello, 6 p.m. heartburn), now you’ve got to assemble a baby registry?
+As if being pregnant weren’t stressful enough (oh, hello, 6 p.m. heartburn), now you’ve got to assemble a baby registry?
 Luckily, we’ve done the work for you.
-Here, 75 items that every new mom-to-be should have on her list.
+Here, 75 items every new mom-to-be should have on her list.

 Itty-bitty and oh-so-adorable

-You’ll want at least four in the 0 to 3 months size.
+You’ll want at least six pairs in 0 to 6 months and 6 to 12 months.

 However brief it may be